nilay994/nilay994.github.io/estimation.md

 - The yearly rise can then be given by $X_2 \approx +3$mm/yr.
 - The phase can be given by $\tan ^{-1}(\frac{X_4}{X_3}) \approx -1$.
 - Since sinusoid is flipped with an offset of 180° in figure 2, this marks the average start of the yearly sea-level rise to $-1 + 6$ i.e. May.
-This period marks the beginning of winter in the Antartic region and yet water fails to freeze 🤔?
+This period marks the beginning of winter in the Antarctic region and yet water fails to freeze 🤔?

 The plot in red below shows the forward propagation of the model using the newly estimated parameters i.e. $\hat{y}$ = H$\hat{x}$.